Sarthaksource/Credit-Card-Fraud-Detection/README.md

 The machine learning pipeline involves three main stages:

 1.  **Preprocessing**: Transaction data is normalized using Scikit-learn's `StandardScaler`.
-2.  **Balancing**: The highly imbalanced dataset is balanced using the **SMOTE** (Synthetic Minority Oversampling Technique) to prevent model bias towards normal transactions.
+2.  **Balancing**: Instead of resampling, the models use **cost-sensitive learning** (class weighting) to penalize misclassifications of the rare fraud class more heavily, forcing the model to pay closer attention to it.
 3.  **Modeling**: Several models are trained on the preprocessed data.
 A final **Hybrid Model** (a soft-voting ensemble of Random Forest and XGBoost) is used for making the final predictions, as it provides the best overall performance.